-Elevated Roots is owned by Mr. Joshua Koenig, BAMA Holdings, and BKVP 420 Holdings, and operated by a diverse team of Kingston residents and professionals.
-Mr. Koenig currently oversees the chiropractic needs of the community from his clinic in Plymouth and brings an in-depth understanding of the health and wellness benefits of cannabis use to the Company.
-He will be joined by Mr. Vivekanand Patel, who operates Whit's Market in Kingston and has spent over 20 years of experience within the pharmaceutical industry handling controlled substances.
+Elevated Roots is owned by BAMA Holdings LLC, and BK Holding Company LLC, and operated by a diverse team of Kingston residents and professionals.
 Mr. Robert Palma serves as a dentist in Kingston and Plymouth, and understands the management requirements of a successful company.
-Lastly, Mr. Barznab Khan has served in managerial and executive positions in the retail, real estate, and pharmaceutical industries, and has led beneficial community efforts through his positions in the past.
+Mr. Barznab Khan has served in managerial and executive positions in the retail, real estate, and pharmaceutical industries, and has led beneficial community efforts through his positions in the past.
 Together, this team brings many years of experience with business startup and management, as well as expertise in other key areas necessary for the Company's success.

 To achieve the Company's objective, Elevated Roots is seeking \$350,000 in investor funding, as well as an additional \$159,000 from other investors.
 These funds will be used for inventory purchases, build out, public relations, legal expenses, and other startup expenses and asset purchases.
-The 40% owner of the Company is investing up to \$106,000, and the 60% owner of the Company is investing up to \$159,000, to fund the launch of Elevated Roots.
+The owners are investing \$53,000 to fund the launch of Elevated Roots.